takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 Learning Swarm is a great step forward on your journey, it gives you a serous tool-set to run professional applications in high-availability scaled environments.

-As you move on you'll bump into Kubernetes everywhere you go, I'd suggest to give it a try a see how it fits your requirements.
+As you move on, you'll bump into Kubernetes everywhere you go, I'd suggest to give it a try and see how it fits your requirements.

 I wish you great success, feel free to subscribe to the mailing list if you wanna keep in touch, or just leave a comment.